-MSOL Connect is a series of one-hour online events created during the pandemic to keep MSOL members connected and engaged.
+MSOL Connect is a series of online events created during the pandemic to keep MSOL members connected and engaged.
 Each event is an informative and entertaining presentation related to classical music.

 9/3/22 — 1 New Executive Director + 1 New Symphony Season

 Thursday, September 3, 7:00 p.m.

 There are two great reasons to join the next MSOL Connect event on Thursday, September 1: the first is the opportunity to meet Robert Reed, MSO’s new Executive Director, and at the second is to hear Mr. Reed and Maestro John DeMain talk about the exciting new season about to begin.
 In addition to sharing details about the music and guest artists, they will touch on two future celebrations: John DeMain’s 30th anniversary and the Symphony’s Centennial.